Saturday: 5:30pm (For Sunday obligation)

 Our religious education program is offered for the children of our parish.
 The classes taught in the CCD Confraternity of Christian Doctrine program not only educate children about Jesus and the Catholic faith but, also, prepare children to receive the sacraments of Penance (Confession), the Eucharist (Holy Communion), and Confirmation.
 The schedule follows the Union Public School schedule as closely as possible.
 Information regarding registration is published in the church bulletin.
 Click here for the CCD class schedule.

 The Sacrament of Baptism is normally celebrated on the second Sunday of each month.
 A Preparation Program is required for first-time parents.
 New parents should register for the Baptism as soon as possible after the child’s birth by contacting the Parish Office.
 Please, click here for the Baptismal Registration Form.

-For information on who can be a sposor (godparent) of the baptised child, please, click here.
+For information on who can be a sponsor (godparent) of the baptized child, please, click here.